grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 4. Allow an SQL-supporting query engine.
 5. Democratize the data access.

 Our batch data pipeline’s high-level architecture is pretty simple.
-It followsthe pattern of most data warehouse [ETL jobs](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Extract,_transform,_load&sa=D&ust=1547713139913000)except that we do not need to export data.
+It follows the pattern of most data warehouse [ETL jobs](https://www.google.com/url?q=https://en.wikipedia.org/wiki/Extract,_transform,_load&sa=D&ust=1547713139913000) except that we do not need to export data.
 In our data pipeline we perform two operations, Load and Transform, and write the result data into our data lake.

 At a high level, we can think of the data pipeline as performing three key operations: